TheOdinProject/curriculum/javascript/computer_science/project_linked_lists.md

 #### Running ES6 modules in Node

 Node v22 (which became LTS in October 2024) can now automatically detect ES6 modules and run them without any further configuration.
-If you are using ES6 modules and run into errors due to Node not recognising the syntax, make sure you [update Node to the latest LTS version](https://www.theodinproject.com/lessons/foundations-installing-node-js#installing-node).
+If you are using ES6 modules and run into errors due to Node not recognizing the syntax, make sure you [update Node to the latest LTS version](https://www.theodinproject.com/lessons/foundations-installing-node-js#installing-node).

 </div>